 Add relevant music, music effects, and lighting based on the dialogue and situation at the particular moment.
 It doesn’t have to specify exact music clips, but a transparent description such as ‘thunders roar’ should be enough.

 An example of lighting effects would be to make use of cool colors during the normal acts of the play and bright reds when the scene turns suddenly dark.

 Make your best to get a rehearsal together with your characters.
 The closer to its final form, the better.
 Get your team to put up with their costumes.
 If you’re submitting your play script to a big agency where you’ve no control over the following changes, direction, costumes, try rehearsing out with your own team beforehand.

 Take feedback on how it went from strangers and other fellow team members.
 For short plays, multiple rehearsal with further edits to the script is even better.

 Most of the time, it’s about adapting a play from a story.
 However, there are times when one wishes to develop a story script from a play.

 While we try and bring down the story to the real-world constraints with fewer descriptions, it’s the opposite with adapting a story script from a play.
-Observing the play script, elaborate descriptions, and add more touch to the emotions and gestures when you’re drafting the story.
+Observe the play script, elaborate descriptions, and add more touch to the emotions and gestures when you’re drafting the story.